labdao/docs/docs/lab-exchange/_metadata.md

 To accelerate not only progress in the basic sciences, but also innovation around valuable intellectual property, we will introduce threshold encryption for lab-NFTs.
 All input and output data is symmetrically encrypted before it is pinned to IPFS.
 The owner of the lab-NFT can request access to the referenced files using tools like [lit protocol](https://litprotocol.com/).

 Most scientific publications are based on data generated through multiple measurements.
-The same is true for most forms of intelectual property.
+The same is true for most forms of intellectual property.
 To enable users to bundle individual lab-NFTs for simplified distribution, composable IP-NFTs will be developed based on existing implementations, such as [aavegotchi](https://github.com/aavegotchi/aavegotchi-contracts) which is inspired by the [EIP998](http://erc998.org/) proposal.
 Composability will allow authors to bundle their work and distribute it more easily.